Three Generations of Family History

 - Who had a stillborn, miscarriage or abortion?

 - Who committed suicide?

 - Who committed a crime or experienced a significant trauma?

 - Who suffered in war?

-- Who died in or participated in the holocaust?
+- Who died in or participated in a genocide or the Holocaust?

 - Who was murdered?